 - American Nurses Association Position Statement on Capital Punishment and Nurses’ Participation in Capital Punishment (Dec.
 2016); American Nurses Association Position on Nurse Participation in Executions (Jan.
 28, 2010)

-- STATEMENT FROM JANSSEN, A DIVISION OF JOHNSON & JOHNSON, speaking out against use of its medicines in lethal injections for capital punishment; Johnson & Johnson discovered etomidate, but no longer manufacters it (Aug.
+- STATEMENT FROM JANSSEN, A DIVISION OF JOHNSON & JOHNSON, which created the drug etomidate, but no longer manufacters it, speaking out against use of its medicines in lethal injections for capital punishment (Aug.
 21, 2017)

 - STATEMENT FROM THE INTERNATIONAL ACADEMY OF COMPOUNDING PHARMACISTS, discouraging members from providing drugs for executions (March 24, 2015)